 The high pressing game requires all outfield units to press their opponents into giving up possession.
-Where other tactics are quite comfortable with oppositions carrying the ball in their own half, as the threat on goal is largely nullified from that far out – high press football believes in the philosophy that the higher position you win the ball, the shorter distance you have to go to get into a goal-scoring position.
+Other tactics are quite comfortable with oppositions carrying the ball in their own half.
+This is because the threat on goal is largely nullified from that far out.
+High press football believes in the philosophy, higher position you win the ball, shorter distance to go for a scoring position.
 With every player pressing, it results in the team playing a dangerously high line.

 This tactic is a perfect counter to team’s who like to keep possession of the ball.
 As one misplaced pass can result in a lethal attack with a number of players already threatening up the pitch.

-This tactic can be physically very challenging with every outfield player expected to go rush into the opponent’s half to win the ball back.
+This tactic can be physically very challenging with every outfield player expected to go rush into the opponent’s half.
 It is often regarded that in this tactic, the attack is the first line of defence.
-In the summer of 2013, Bayern Munich tore apart Pep’s Barcelona using the high press in the semifinal of the Champions League, thrashing them 7-0 over the two legs.
+In the summer of 2013, Bayern Munich tore apart Pep’s Barcelona.
+It was using the high press in the semifinal of the Champions League, thrashing them 7-0 over the two legs.